kjones200/MiniSmartController/README.md

 This electronics kit comes with all necessary electronics, assemblies, and harnesses, excluding the micro USB cable, Raspberry Pi, and fan.

-Here is what what is exactly is included:
+Here is what is included:

 - Main PCBA
 - Front panel PCBA including a 3mm red LED, power switch, and reset switch.